 The Lake District

-Carlisle Lake District Airport is also a small regional airport, which offers regional and domestic flights to London Southend, Dublin and Belfast with the airline Loganair.
+Carlisle Lake District Airport (CAX) is also a small regional airport, which offers regional and domestic flights to London Southend, Dublin and Belfast with the airline Loganair.

 The South Downs National Park is one of the southernmost National Parks in England, and also the youngest.
 Although history of the landscape was formed around 60 million years ago, it only achieved National Park status in 2010.
 Compared to the Lake District, the South Downs has a different, yet equally just as beautiful, landscape.
 The South Downs are famous for its gentle rolling grass hills, with key landmarks such as the mysterious Long Man of Wilmington or the famous chalk cliffs of Beachy Head and the Seven Sisters Country Park.